yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-7-Information-Diffusion-in-Social-Media.md

 - Network is observable
 - Only public information is available

-In general, **herd behavior**'s network is close to a ==complete graph== where nodes can observe most other nodes and they can observe public information (i.e. they can see the crowd)
+In general, **herd behavior**'s network is close to a **complete graph** where nodes can observe most other nodes and they can observe public information (i.e. they can see the crowd)

 ### Examples of Herd Behavior